DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 ## [[natural selection]]
 - ![Lecture_07.pdf](../assets/Lecture_07_1631394632776_0.pdf)
-- What two inferences make up the basis of Darwin's theory of [[natural selection]]? collapsed:: true
+- What two inferences make up the basis of Darwin's theory of [[natural selection]]?
-	- Observation 1.
-Populations show heritable variation
+	- Observation 1. **Populations show heritable variation**
-	- Observation 2.
-All species have the potential for exponential growth.
-But the environment usually cannot support this; many individuals fail to reproduce.
+	- Observation 2. **All species have the potential for exponential growth.
+But the environment usually cannot support this; many individuals fail to reproduce.**
-	- Inference 1.
-Some variants are favored over others by nature
+	- Inference 1. **Some variants are favored over others by nature**
-	- Inference 2.
-There is an accumulation of favorable traits over time #[[adaptation]]
+	- Inference 2. **There is an accumulation of favorable traits over time** #[[adaptation]]
 - What are the three main components in Darwin-Wallace [[natural selection]]? collapsed:: true
 	- Variation in traits